-- In accordance with applicable law, the Commission shall allocate 9-1-1 funds appropriated to the Commission to the RPC solely for use in carrying out its Commission-approved strategic plan.
+- 6.1 In accordance with applicable law, the Commission shall allocate 9-1-1 funds appropriated to the Commission to the RPC solely for use in carrying out its Commission-approved strategic plan.
 Funds will be distributed to the RPC quarterly, according to current Commission payment methodology as set forth in Commission policy, unless the RPC is in substantial noncompliance with any applicable law or provision of this Contract.
-The RPC shall utilize the money allocated only for providing 9-1-1 service within the RPC's jurisdiction. - 6.2 The Commission shall ensure that no more than \$12,750,000 appropriated to the Commission for the FY 2012-2013 biennium shall be allocated to the RPCs for administration of the statewide 9-1-1 program, according to the General Appropriations Act. - 6.3 None of the 9-1-1 funds appropriated to the Commission and allocated to the RPC may be used to replace or fund a reserve for future replacement of 9-1-1 equipment. - 6.4 The RPC shall assist the Commission in creating comprehensive statewide capital replacement plan for submittal to the Legislative Budget Board no later than November 1st of each calendar year. - As provided by Health & Safety Code Section 771.078(d), not more than ten percent (10%) of the money received by the RPC may be used by the RPC for indirect costs.
+The RPC shall utilize the money allocated only for providing 9-1-1 service within the RPC's jurisdiction. - 6.2 None of the 9-1-1 funds appropriated to the Commission and allocated to the RPC may be used to replace or fund a reserve for future replacement of 9-1-1 equipment. - 6.3 The RPC shall assist the Commission in creating a comprehensive statewide 10-year equipment replacement schedule for submittal to the Legislative Budget Board no later than November 1st of each calendar year. - 6.4 As provided by Health & Safety Code Section 771.078(d), not more than ten percent (10%) of the money received by the RPC may be used by the RPC for indirect costs.
 In this subsection, "indirect costs" means costs that are not directly attributable to a single action of the RPC.
-(Note: In administering this subsection, the governor's office is required to use federal Office of Management and Budget circulars A-87 and A-122 or any rules relating to the determination of indirect costs adopted under Texas Government Code Chapter 783.) - 6.6 As provided by Health & Safety Code Section 771.078(f), upon request from the RPC, the Commission shall provide the RPC with documentation and financial records of the amount of money collected in its region or of an amount of money allocated to the RPC in accordance with Health & Safety Code, Section 771.078, and this Contract.
+(Note: In administering this subsection, the Office of the Comptroller is required to use Federal Office of Management and Budget circulars A-87 and A-122 or any rules relating to the determination of indirect costs adopted under Texas Government Code Chapter 783.) - As provided by Health & Safety Code Section 771.078(f), upon request from the RPC, the Commission shall provide the RPC with documentation and financial records of the amount of money collected in its region or of an amount of money allocated to the RPC in accordance with Health & Safety Code Section 771.078 and this Contract.